 Restaurant promotions can help ramp up sales by appealing to new trials, increasing frequency, growing check size, or increasing party size.
 However, it’s necessary to remember that people buy brands that reflect how they see themselves (and with more than 600,000 restaurants in the U.S. alone, it’s important to differentiate your brand and align meaningfully with the values of those you seek to attract).
-The marketing and promotional strategy is best built from the bottom up and inside out; appealing to the strengths of the business model (whether casual dining, QSR, or fast-casual), fostering differentiation and innovation to retrofit the restaurant’s competitive advantage.
+The marketing and promotional strategy is best built from the bottom up and inside out; appealing to the strengths of the business model (whether casual dining, quick-service, or fast-casual), fostering differentiation and innovation to retrofit the restaurant’s competitive advantage.

 Here are twenty-three examples of successful restaurant promotions from small businesses to international corporations that engaged guests, brought back traffic, and revamped sales.
 Traditional marketing, everything from word of mouth to digital marketing, can help a bar or restaurant enhance their brand awareness and attract new customers.
+These restaurant marketing ideas are more creative than offering discounts and have a better effect on profitability.

 Many restaurateurs see large swings in traffic between peak and weak hours.
 This can be a problem at the moment of optimizing labor.
 We present some examples of successful promotional tactics for lunch marketing, happy hour promotions, and brunch promotions to spice up traffic.